Stolz/linux-cheat-sheets/git_simple_workflow.md

 	git pull
 	git checkout my_new_branch
 	git rebase master

+A shortcut for the above commands is

+	git fetch origin master
+	git rebase origin/master

 I use rebase instead of merge to integrate the master branch changes but keeping your changes on top.
 You can also use __rebase -i__ to to group several of your commits into a single commit.
 Read further for more details.